alesti/tinkering-tinkerbell/goofing-around.md

 --host-pid-mode
 ```

-Or, if was created once `k3d cluster start k3s-default`
+Or, if was already created: `k3d cluster start k3s-default`

+FIXME: I am not sure if `--network host` is a clever option.
+It seems to use the other
+       interface of my H2 (i think while it has the default gw in its network).
+       Check https://k3d.io/v5.0.1/usage/commands/k3d_cluster_create/ options later to find a better(?) solution.

 And then deploy the tinkerbell stuff with [helm](https://github.com/tinkerbell/charts/tree/main/tinkerbell/stack#tldr):